Tain’t what you do

 I gotta be me.

-Greys have been the star these recent years,
+Greys have been the star for many years,

 while beige has been unloved, though that is now changing,